gmgoodale/Team19-Zoltar-Stock-Trader/Artifacts/Responsibilities.md

 ## Garett Goodale

 ### This Week
-This week I updated all of the documentation that destroyed our grade in Sprint 3 including: C4 diagrams, updated class diagram, GUI diagram, requirements, design document section descriptions, responsibilities, updated burndown, updated velocity and demo.
-I also got the DNN to take in real market data.
+This week I worked on improving the DNN and tried to get the GUI too look more real.

 ### Previous Weeks
 I setup the framework for the DNN and built out the documentation.